akashrl/K-Means-Clustering-Algorithm/README.md

 **CentroidK=[33.33548605,-111.7714182,9,97]**

 The following clustering options were also implemented.

 2. A log transform to reviewCount and checkins (corresponding to 3.2).

 3. Standardize the 4 attributes for clustering (corresponding to 3.3).

 4. Four original attributes and Manhattan distance for clustering (corresponding to 3.4).
 5. A random sample of the data for clustering (corresponding to 3.5).

-6. Use your improved score function from Theory Question 5 (corresponding to 3.6)
+6. Improved score function from Theory Question 5 was used (corresponding to 3.6)